 An SEO Audit is a health check for your website.
 It looks at the technical infrastructure of your website, the on-page elements and off-page essentials to optimise Search Engine visibility, usability and conversion.

-SEO consultant
+SEO Consultant

 An SEO consultant is a business analyst with specific knowledge, experience and expertise in all aspects of Search Engine Optimisation.
-A consultant will work with you to help your website increase it’s online visibility and achieve revenue goals.
+A consultant will work with you to help your website increase its online visibility and achieve revenue goals.

 SEO copywriting